slazav/sig-tools/Readme.md

+This is a fork of a https://github.com/slazav/pico_osc.git project written by V.Zavjalov.
+As a part of the original project, this fork contains only tools for processing .sig format, all device-related programs were excluded, Further is an original Readme.md file with the above-mentioned modifications.

-## pico_osc -- programs for recording and processing oscilloscope signals
+## sig_tools -- programs for processing oscilloscope signals

 ### Folders:

-* pico_rec -- SPP interface to Picoscope 4000 devices.
-(SPP is a "simple pipe protocol" used to communicate with command-line programs via unix pipes.
-It is used in some of my programs: graphene, device2.
-This allows to use the oscilloscopes in the device2 system, but the communication can be also done with simple shell scripts).
-Program res

-* pico_log_py -- Python library for accessing oscilloscopes (by M.Will).

-* sig_filter  -- Program for processing signals recorded by pico_rec program.
+* sig_filter  -- Program for processing signals recorded in .sig format.

 I'm using a simple custom format SIG for recording signals.
 It contains a text header and binary data from oscilloscope.
 There is also SIGF variant written in frequency domain (it is possible to reduce frequency